Related Topics:

 Distributed Generation Penetration Percentage

-Below is the statewide distributed generation penetration percentage and the penetration percentages reported by MidAmerican Energy Company and Interstate Power and Light Company on April 29, 2022, in Docket Nos.
-TF-2020-0235 and TF-2020-0237, respectively.
+The following statewide distributed generation penetration percentage and the penetration percentages were reported by MidAmerican Energy Company and Interstate Power and Light Company on April 29, 2022, in Docket Nos.
+TF-2020-0235 and TF-2020-0237, respectively:

 MidAmerican